for-the-new-order/for-the-new-order.github.io/_pages/ranks-and-rewards/talents.md

 ## Talents Rewards

 When ranking up, players can unlock unique talent trees using Contribution Ranks (CR).
-Unlocking a tree cost 1 CR, 30xp, and must be attached to two distinct Tier 5 talents, like signature abilities.
+Unlocking a tree cost 1 CR, 30xp, and must be attached to two distinct Tier 5 talents, like signature abilities (or tier 6 talents).
-Then, the talents of the unlocked tree can be purchased using standard talent rules.
+Then, the talents of the unlocked tree can be purchased using standard talent rules (tier 1 are tier 1, not tier 7).
 Some may have additional prerequisites.

-RP-wise, unlocking those trees requires the PC to take specialized training that not everybody can get in the New Order.
+RP-wise, unlocking those trees requires the PC to take specialized training that is given to only a selected few; not to everyone in the New Order.
 Moreover, it requires a bit of time (between two adventures).

 Look at the _Table of Contents_, on the right, for the current talent trees.